kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

 * the `--scss` option does pretty much what `--less` does, except it downloads Sass files from `source-spa` to `css-build` and `css-build/imports` by default.
 But if the `--wordpress` option is passed, the Sass files will be WordPress-specific and downloaded from `source-wordpress`.

 There are slight variations among the LESS and Sass builds based on my self-imposed rules.
-For example: `globals.less` exists for a reason and even though there's a `for.less` file, there's no `for.scss` file.
+For example: the `globals.less` file exists for a reason and although there's a `for.less` file, there's no `for.scss` file.

 Learn about these variations and rules over on [the "Understand the Basic structure" section in repo's style guide](https://github.com/kaidez/kdz/blob/master/source-shared-files/STYLEGUIDE.md#understand-the-basic-structure).

 <a name="behind-the-scenes"></a>
 ## Behind The Scenes

-Some interesting points about how kdz works behind the scenes:
+Some interesting points about how "kdz" works behind the scenes:

-* Obviously, kdz was built with Node.
+* Obviously, "kdz" was built with Node.
 * [commander](https://www.npmjs.com/package/commander "Read about the npm commander module") was the key package used to build this tool.
 It's what I used to configure the commands and options.
 * [q](https://www.npmjs.com/package/q "Read about the npm q module") was used to manage [JS Promises](https://promisesaplus.com/ "Read the Promises/A+ specification").
 Node runs things asynchronously and I need to make sure that a certain step didn't run until some other steps ran before it. q properly managed that process.
 * The [download](https://www.npmjs.com/package/download "Read about the npm download module") and [download-status](https://www.npmjs.com/package/download-status "Read about the npm download-status module") modules work together to download files from the repo and display how the download is progressing.